Catherine Hoggle, the Clarksburg Mom Charged with Murdering Her Toddlers, Deemed Competent to Stand Trial

 Murder suspect Catherina Ashley Hoggle

-The 38-year-old Clarksburg mother charged with two counts of murdering her two young children in 2014 has been deemed competent to stand trial by a Montgomery Circuit Court judge Wednesday in a reversal of a 2022 ruling that declared her incompetent to stand trial citing mental health issues.
+The 38-year-old Clarksburg mother charged with two counts of murdering her young children in 2014 has been deemed competent to stand trial by a Montgomery Circuit Court judge on Wednesday.
+The ruling reverses a 2022 decision that she was incompetent to stand trial because of mental health issues.

 “Having schizophrenia does not automatically equate to being mentally incompetent,” said Judge James Bonifant at the conclusion of the hearing involving murder suspect Catherine Hoggle.